 Then I quartered it so we could more easily get the stringies out and because that would fit in my pan best.

-Pumpkin lessons for preschool: life skills
+Preschool Pumpkin Lessons: life skills

 We cooked it for almost two hours to get it nice and soft, and learned about patience and why we cooked it the way we did.